Martins Ferry, California

-Martins Ferry is a former settlement in Klamath County and later in Humboldt County, California.
+Martins Ferry is a former settlement in Klamath County and later in Humboldt County, California, United States.
 It lay on the Klamath River, at an elevation of 315 feet.
-It still appeared on maps in 1983.
+It still appeared on maps as of 1983.

 History

 A post office operated at Martins Ferry from 1861 to 1862 and from 1865 to 1891.
 There was a military fort at the place in the 1860s.
 The name honors John F. Martin, its first postmaster, who also operated a ferry.